vmware/differential-datalog/doc/tutorial/tutorial.md

 A *left join* includes all of the records in one relation plus fields from matching records from a second relation.
 In DDlog, we can build left joins using negation.
-For example:
+For example, we can extend the previous example with a new relation `EndpointSanitization` that includes every endpoint plus whether it is sanitized:

 ```
 output relation EndpointSanitization(ep: string, sanitized: bool)